Cold start (automotive): Solutions to cold starting

 The problem of cold starting has been greatly reduced since the introduction of engine starters, which are now commonplace on all modern vehicles.
-The higher revs that can be achieved using electric starter motors improves the chance of successful ignition.
+The higher rpm that can be achieved using electric starter motors improves the chance of successful ignition.

 Starting fluid, a volatile liquid, is sometimes sprayed into the combustion chamber of an engine to assist the starting procedure.

 Diesel engines make use of glow plugs to heat the combustion chamber prior to ignition, improving the conditions inside the engine, while certain manufacturers have incorporated a block heater, which heats the engine block prior to ignition to reduce the problem of cold starting.

-In the early 1940s diesel engines fitted in tractors are started by use of a flamethrower to heat up the air that goes into the cylinder.
+In the early 1940s diesel engines fitted in tractors were started by use of a flamethrower to heat up the air that goes into the cylinder.
 That way the cylinder was heated so that the diesel could ignite more easily.